ezeltinger/ece443-beamtracking/README.md

 # ECE443 - Beamtracking Project

 This is a project for ECE 443: Analog and Digital Communications to model beamtracking systems in wireless communications.
+Based on a paper that can be found [here](https://arxiv.org/abs/2001.06595).

 ## Dependencies

 - [Python 3.x](https://www.python.org/downloads/)
+- numpy
+- scipy
+- matplotlib
+- imageio

 ## Python Virtual Environment